Partially Retargeted Balancing Weights for Causal Effect Estimation Under Positivity Violations: Discussion

 \section{Discussion}

 Positivity violations create substantial challenges when estimating causal effects with observational data.
-These challenges necessitate researchers to confront trade-offs between estimator bias, variance, and maintaining the original target population.
-We have proposed a novel weighting procedure that achieves reduced estimator bias and variance through modifying the target population for only a subset of covariates.
+These challenges necessitate researchers to confront the trade-offs between estimator bias, variance, and maintaining the original target population of interest.
+In this work, we proposed a novel weighting procedure that achieves reduced estimator bias and variance through relaxing the balancing constraints to the target population.
 In doing so, our proposed weights can be derived under an relaxed positivity assumption.
+Our approach offers a choice in between direct balancing and overlap weights (which are special cases of our method), allowing the analyst to navigate between preservation of the original estimand and mitigation of positivity violations.
 We have shown that our proposed estimator 1) is consistent for the original estimand when either the implied propensity score model is correct or the set of treatment effect modifiers is properly specified; and 2) is consistent for a slightly modified estimand that is simple to characterize when these conditions do not hold.
 Furthermore, we have shown that our proposed estimator achieves reduced asymptotic variance under the relaxed positivity assumption.
-We have proposed an algorithm for identifying the set of covariates not balanced to the target population; the corresponding design- and model-based estimators perform well across applications to synthetic data, EHR data, and when transporting RCT effects.
-Thus, our methods allow analysts to derive weights that result in estimators with minimal bias and variance with respect to a meaningful and interpretable target population.
+To aid in the practical use of our method, we proposed an algorithm for identifying the set of covariates balanced to a modified population; the corresponding design- and model-based estimators perform well across applications to synthetic data, EHR data, and when transporting RCT effects.